 HINDUSTAN ALLIED CHEMICALS LIMITED:

-The Directors are on the look out for a suitable project to be taken up by the Company.
+Directors are on the look out for the suitable projects to be taken.

 INTERNAL CONTROL SYSTEM:

 Your Company conducts a periodical review of the financial and operating controls ofthe various Units.
 The Internal Control System of your Company is commensurate with itssize and nature of business.
 The Board has also laid down a policy on Internal FinancialControl as required by the provisions of the Companies Act 2013.
 The same has been postedon Company's Website www.theandhrasugars.com

 Company's Equity Shares are listed on National Stock Exchange and Annual Listing Feefor the Financial Year 2021-22 has been paid.

 Your Directors wish to place on record their appreciation for the co-operation extendedby the State & Central Government authorities Banks Farmers and all the concernedassociated with the Company in its Business process.
 They also express their appreciationto the employees at all levels for the successful working of the Company.

 | ||For and on behalf of the Board |

 REPORT ON CORPORATE GOVERNANCE